Terms and conditions

 There is no fee for application.

 The assessment of all programmes is effectively continuous, and the student graduates at any time of the year when they are notified by OXCEL (and/or any validating body) that they have completed the requirements of their programme to a satisfactory level and have paid all fees due.
 The diploma and other graduation documents are sent by postal mail.

-OXCEL and the Western Orthodox University do not generally use a credit or points system, and instead requires completion of each programme according to its established syllabus for graduation.
+OXCEL and European-American University do not generally use a credit or points system, and instead requires completion of each programme according to its established syllabus for graduation.

 We expect Mentors to return student work, having assessed and commented on it, within thirty days of receipt from the student.
 This is a guideline rather than an absolute requirement, and in particular circumstances a different timeline may be applicable.
 However, if the student’s progress is delayed unreasonably by the Mentor’s return of student work, the student’s period of study will be extended accordingly without requirement of additional fees, providing we have previously been informed of the issue.

 Where a student fails an assessment, they may retake or resubmit that assessment up to two further times.
 Failure in an assessment will not lead to any extension of the student’s registration beyond the initial or subsequent annual periods without further fees being liable.

 We cannot be held responsible for any delay caused by acts of God, the postal services, industrial action or civil disturbance in any country where the Mentor resides or where OXCEL or European-American University carry out their administration.

 OXCEL will suspend or cancel the registration of a student at any time without notice, and may either debar the student from graduating or rescind a degree already awarded in the event that the student is found to have done any of the following:

 - supplied false or misleading information concerning his or her credentials or biodata;